GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/9a7b185e-b138-477b-b253-e6400c872027)

-When cresting our `Cluster`, we will select `Single Node` as we won't be needing to use multiple machines or much resources to run our Transformation code.
+When creating our `Cluster`, we will select `Single Node` as we won't be needing to use multiple machines or much resources to run our transformation code.

-Before writing any Spark code, we need to register an app in order to get some credentials.
+Before writing any Spark code, we need to register an app in order to get some credentials to create the connection we intend to make from the Data Lake with Databricks.
 This step will allow us to go through the authentication process in order to mount the Data Lake storage to the Data Factory.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/3da3891a-29b1-4b1c-aad1-28fe70fe068c)